-A lot of us associate weight loss with all foods bland and boring, but if you are willing to work around with new ingredients, you would realise that weight loss can be a fun and flavourful affair too.
+A lot of us associate weight loss diet with all foods bland and boring, but if you are willing to work around with new ingredients, you would realise that weight loss can be a fun and flavourful affair too.
 Ragi is actually one of the oldest grains of India; it is used extensively in many Indian preparations.
 However, in the last century or so, we have grown heavily reliant on maida-based products.
-Maida is everywhere, from our bread and chips to snacks.
-It tends to metabolise soon and leave you hungry again.
+Maida is everywhere, from our bread, chips to snacks.
+It tends to metabolise soon and leave you hungry again in no time.
 Ragi, on the other hand, is packed with fibre and protein – both of which are very crucial for weight management.
 Protein and fibre do not get digested so quickly; they keep you full for longer and prevent over-eating.
 If you eat in controlled portions, you are more likely to lose weight at a faster rate.
 If you are looking to swap your fattening ingredients with something healthy and filling - ragi could be a nice starting point.

 (Also Read: 6 Health Benefits Of Ragi: A Wonder Grain)

 Here Are Some Delicious Tea-Time Snacks You Can Make With Ragi:

 Chakli or Murukku is a classic tea-time snack down south.
 Coiled and crunchy, chakli is delicious snack often too hard to resist.
 It is traditionally made with rice flour, but in this recipe, you can bring the carb quotient down by using ragi flour instead of rice flour.
 This chakli is also baked and not fried, which helps you save a whole lot of calories too!